 Fire starters are the little devices you use to light your tinder.
 Here are my favorite options:

 My favorite fire starter is a magnesium block.
 This one is excellent because it’s lightweight and easy to take along, and lasts for a very long time.
 It can even be attached to your key chain.
 The block comes with a scraper to shave the magnesium onto your tinder of choice.
-It takes some practice, but since it requires no fuel it’s great to have on hand in case of an extended emergency.
+It takes some practice, but since it requires no fuel it’s great to have in case of an emergency.

 A good, old-fashioned lighter